vijethx/solutions/README.md

    [StackOverflow](https://stackoverflow.com/a/44099011)

-## linux
+## linux (Pop!_OS 22.04)

-(all my problems and solutions are/were for Pop!\_OS 22.04, may or may not work for other distros or versions)
+(these problems & their respective solutions were discovered in Pop!\_OS 22.04. these may or may not work for other distros or versions)

 1. `initramfs-tools` error while installing anything on Pop!\_OS